-A useful feature of SP71 is that, with all three of the main components (Sections \ref{full_and_partial_matches_appendix}, \ref{building_multiple_alignments_appendix}, and \ref{unsupervised_learning_appendix}), the thoroughness of the searches may be varied by varying the amount of memory space that is available for storing intermediate results.
-In effect, this controls the amount of backtracking that can be done and thereby controlling the chances of escaping from local peaks in the search space.
+A useful feature of SP71 is that, with all three of the main components (\ref{full_and_partial_matches_appendix}, \ref{building_multiple_alignments_appendix}, and \ref{unsupervised_learning_appendix}), the thoroughness of the searches may be varied by varying the amount of memory space that is available for storing intermediate results.
+In effect, this controls the amount of backtracking that can be done and thereby controls the chances of escaping from local peaks in the search space.

-\subsection{SP-neural}
+\subsection{SP-Neural}

-Abstract concepts in the SP theory map quite neatly into groupings of neurons and their interconnections in a version of the theory called SP-neural \cite{spneural_2016}: SP symbols are realised as {\em neural symbols} (single neurons or small clusters of neurons) and SP patterns are realised as {\em pattern assemblies}.
-Although pattern assemblies in SP-neural are quite similar to {\em cell assemblies} as described by Donald Hebb \cite{hebb_1949}, unsupervised learning in the SP system (including what is envisaged in the development of SP-neural) is quite different from ``deep learning in artificial neural networks'' \cite{schmidhuber_2015}.
+Abstract concepts in the SP Theory map quite neatly into groupings of neurons and their interconnections in a version of the theory called {\em SP-Neural} \cite{spneural_2016}: SP-symbols are realised as {\em neural symbols} (single neurons or small clusters of neurons) and SP-patterns are realised as {\em pattern assemblies}.
+Although pattern assemblies in SP-Neural are quite similar to {\em cell assemblies} as described by Donald Hebb \cite{hebb_1949}, unsupervised learning in the SP System (including what is envisaged in the development of SP-Neural) is quite different from `Hebbian' learning \cite[p.~62]{hebb_1949} or versions of Hebbian learning that are popular in `deep learning in artificial neural networks' \cite{schmidhuber_2015}.
 The key differences are described in \cite[Section 10.5]{spneural_2016}.

-\subsection{Distinctive features and advantages of the SP system}
+\subsection{Distinctive Features and Advantages of the SP System}

-Distinctive features and advantages of the SP system are described in \cite{sp_alternatives}.
-In particular, Section V of that paper describes 13 problems with deep learning in artificial neural networks and how, with the SP system, those problems may be overcome.
+Distinctive features and advantages of the SP System are described in \cite{sp_alternatives}.
+In particular, Section V of that paper describes 13 problems with deep learning in artificial neural networks and how, with the SP System, those problems may be overcome.

-The SP system also provides a comprehensive solution to a fourteenth problem with deep learning---``catastrophic forgetting''---meaning the way in which new learning in a deep learning system wipes out old memories.\footnote{A solution has been proposed in \cite{kirkpatrick_2017} but it appears to be partial, and it is unlikely to be satisfactory in the long run.}
+The SP System also provides a comprehensive solution to a fourteenth problem with deep learning---`catastrophic forgetting'---meaning the way in which new learning in a deep learning system wipes out old memories.\footnote{A solution has been proposed in \cite{kirkpatrick_2017} but it appears to be partial, and it is unlikely to be satisfactory in the long run.}

+There is further discussion in \cite{spdlsol_2018} of weaknesses in deep learning and how, in the SP System, those weaknesses may be overcome.

-Key strengths of the SP system, which owe much to the central role in the system of the SP-multiple-alignment concept, are in three inter-related features of the system:
+Key strengths of the SP System, which owe much to the central role in the system of the SP-multiple-alignment concept, are in three inter-related features of the system:

 \begin{itemize}